-The Rautio Piano Trio was formed at the Royal Academy of Music and IMS Prussia Cove.
-They have been recipients of numerous awards from the Tillett Trust, Worshipful Company of Musicians, Park Land Group, Musician’s Benevolent Fund Ensemble Award, English Speaking Union and held a Leverhulme Chamber Music Fellowship at the Royal Academy of Music.
+The Rautio Piano Trio was formed at the Royal Academy of Music, London, and at the International Musicians Seminar, Prussia Cove.
+They are grateful to for the numerous awards received at the start of their careers from the Tillett Trust, Worshipful Company of Musicians, Park Lane Group, Musician’s Benevolent Fund Ensemble Award and a Leverhulme Chamber Music Fellowship at the Royal Academy of Music.

-Victoria grew up in Auckland, New Zealand, and her early love of music was encouraged by her concert-pianist mother.
-She now enjoys a varied musical life that incorporates solo, chamber music and orchestral concerts as well as teaching.
-Victoria has performed at festivals such as the IMS Prussia Cove, Manchester International, BBC Proms London, Kronberg Germany, Banff Canada and Chamber Music NZ.
-Her performances have been broadcast on radio and TV in UK, Germany and NZ and concerts have included Wigmore Hall and Purcell Room.
-She joined the Rautio Piano Trio in 2015.
-Victoria was Principal Cellist with Opera North (2005-07) before joining the Philharmonia Orchestra in 2008 and she has appeared as Guest Principal with many of the UK’s major orchestras.
-Victoria studied primarily at the RNCM with Karine Georgian and Ralph Kirshbaum, culminating in winning the Gold Medal in 2006.
+Described as ‘beautifully sensitive and composed’ by The Times, Victoria enjoys a varied musical life that incorporates solo, chamber music and orchestral concerts as well as teaching.
+She joined the Rautio Piano Trio in 2015 and previously had notable success in the Barbirolli Quartet.
+Her love of chamber music has lead to concerts at festivals such as the IMS Prussia Cove, Manchester International, BBC Proms London, Kronberg Germany, Banff Canada, Singapore and Chamber Music NZ.
+Her performances have been broadcast on radio and TV in the UK, Germany and NZ and concerts have included Wigmore Hall and Purcell Room.
+Victoria was Principal Cellist with Opera North (2005-07) followed by a decade as a member of the Philharmonia Orchestra and she regularly appears as Guest Principal with many of the UK’s major orchestras.
+Victoria is on the faculty at the Royal Northern College of Music, having studied there herself under Karine Georgian and Ralph Kirshbaum, culminating in winning the school’s highest award, the Gold Medal, in 2006.
 She continued her studies as a string quartet fellow at the Guildhall School of Music and later with Julius Berger in Germany.
-Victoria now teaches cello at the Royal Northern College of Music.
+Victoria was born in Auckland, New Zealand, and is now based in London.